WordPress Reusable Blocks Guide

 Blocks in WordPress Editor Management

-After adding your block to another post, you can also edit your reusable block.
+After adding your block to another post, you can edit your reusable block.
 However, do remember that changing a reusable block will change it on all the locations where it’s on.

-Moreover, if you do want to edit a reusable block for one post, you can convert it into a regular block.
+Moreover, if you want to edit a reusable block for one post, you can convert it into a regular block.

 To do this, click on the three-dot menu in the toolbar and select the ‘Convert to Regular Block’ option.
 This will convert the reusable block into a regular block just for that post.